 Otherwise, following the steps we’ve already provided on how to increase your cat’s confidence also applies here.
 As we’ve already explained, always work at your cat’s pace and never force it to do anything it doesn’t want to.

 Bringing an unconfident cat out of its shell is rewarding, but it’s not always possible.
-A cat that is shy can still make a good pet, but you’ll need to respect its boundaries and be gentle whenever you’re interacting with it.
+A shy cat can still make a good pet, but you’ll need to respect its boundaries and be gentle whenever you’re interacting with it.